 What are the Benefits of Headless Commerce?

 Why headless commerce?
-Investing in headless commerce offers a competitive advantage as you get to speed up digital transformation in the eCommerce sector.
+A headless eCommerce approach offers a competitive advantage, helping brands speed up their retail digital transformation and create digital experiences that meet the demands of today’s B2B and B2C consumers.
 Some of the most prominent headless commerce benefits include:

 1. Offers High-Level Personalization